MrMatterzz/Projects/README.md

 # Projects
 Each folder represents a diiferent prokect
-PTO project is a desktop aplication made using Java SWIFT Dashboard Project is a web application done using java servlets Both projects utilize MySQL for database handling
+PTO project is a desktop aplication made using Java Swing \n Dashboard Project is a web application done using java servlets Both projects utilize MySQL for database handling